Honeywell Residential Generator Enclosure

 QuietFiber® Residential Generator Noise Enclosure Project

-Honeywell Residential Generator Enclosure – “I have pretty much finished building my generator enclosure.
-Still have to paint and put reflective/sound attenuating coating on the roof.
-I will send you a more complete set of build photos in a few days, but here are some samples.
-Will also forward a couple of videos of the actual sound and db readings.
+“I have pretty much finished building my generator enclosure.
+The finish work will take a bit longer.
+I still have to paint and put a reflective/sound attenuating coating on the roof.
+A more complete set of build photos will be available in a few days, but here are some samples.
+We have also recorded a couple of videos of the actual sound and db readings and I will forward those to you as well.

 About the enclosure: